 I had gone from one extreme of health-obsession to the other extreme of not-caring-about-health-at-all.
 It was not easy to find that fine line between complete freedom and nutrition-informed choices.

 Was caring about my health betraying the recovery process?
-There was so much talk about eating without rules and judgment that it almost felt wrong to even think about nutrition.
+There was so much talk about eating without rules and judgment that it almost felt wrong to even think about nutrition in recovery.

 After letting that pendulum swing back and forth for a while, and learning many lessons in the process, I finally had the answer.